 Although this tutorial is about SQL Server, you may want to know about some of the other SQL-based relational database management systems.
-Figure 1-9 compares three of the most popular, Oracle, DB2, and MySQL, with SQL Server.
+Table shown below compares three of the most popular, Oracle, DB2, and MySQL, with SQL Server.

 Oracle has a huge installed base of customers and continues to dominate the marketplace, especially for servers running the Unix operating system.
 Oracle works well for large systems and has a reputation for being extremely reliable, but also has a reputation for being expensive and difficult to use.

 DB2 was originally designed to run on IBM mainframe systems and continues to be the premier database for those systems.
 It also dominates in hybrid environments where IBM mainframes and newer servers must coexist.
 Although it has a reputation for being expensive, it also has a reputation for being reliable and easy to use.

 MySQL runs on all major operating systems and is widely used for web applications.
 MySQL is an open-source database, which means that any developer can view and improve its source code.
 In addition, the MySQL Community Server is free for most users, although Oracle also sells an Enterprise Edition of MySQL that has advanced features.

 SQL Server was designed by Microsoft to run on Windows and is widely used for small- to medium-sized departmental systems.
 It has a reputation for being inexpensive and easy to use.
 However, it also has a reputation for being unreliable and for not scaling well for systems with a large number of users.